How to Get Wax Out of Carpet | Rug Doctor

 • Butter knife

-• Vacuum
+• Vacuum cleaner

 Step 1: Freeze the wax

-Step 2: Scrape the wax off
+Step 2: Scrape off the frozen wax

 Step 3: Heat and absorb the stubborn wax